sara-nl/chat_gpt_lightning/README.md

 TODO:

-1. Train a small model gpt-2
+1. Train a small model gpt-2, DONE
+2. Train big model gpt-2
+3. train with lora.
-2. Train on multi node/multi gpu?
+4. Train on multi node/multi gpu?
+DONE
-2. Add LLaMA
+5. Add LLaMA, meh skip this one, better use pythia